apple/foundationdb/documentation/sphinx/source/ha-write-path.rst

 * 1 tag for log router.
 Assume it is (-2, 3), where -2 is the locality value for all log router tags.
 The tag id is randomly chosen by proxy as well.

 * No tag for satellite tLog.
 The "satellite TLog locality" -5 in the code is used when recruiting a satellite TLog to tell it that it is a satellite TLog.
-This causes the TLog to only index log router tags (-2) and not bother indexing any of the >0 tags.
+This causes the satellite TLog to only index log router tags (-2) and not bother indexing any of the >0 tags.

 Why do we need log routers?
 Why cannot we let remote tLog directly pull data from primary tLogs?